 During 2011, the Friends of the Anglesey Red Squirrels Trust recognised the potential to restore red squirrels to large parts of Gwynedd and rebranded as “Red Squirrels Trust Wales”.

 Dr Craig Shuttleworth: Craig has twenty years experience working in red squirrel conservation.
-He is the Scientific Advisor to the Red Squirrel Survival Trust (Patron HRH The Prince of Wales) and to the Red Squirrels Northern England project, and is a Patron of the Countryside Restoration Trust.
+He is the Scientific Advisor to the Red Squirrel Survival Trust (Patron HRH The Prince of Wales) and the European Squirrel Initiative.

 Red Squirrels Trust Wales Directors